WALK AGAINST CRIME comes to fruition in August 2013 when 10 teenage dancers from Mathare Slum in Nairobi, Kenya visit us here in England.

-With a crime rate of 80% until recently, Mathare, Nairobi’s second largest slum has no work for adults, or schooling for youngsters.
+With a crime rate of 80% until recently, Mathare, which is Nairobi’s second largest slum, has no work for adults, or schooling for youngsters.
 With nothing to do except hang around street corners, most young people get involved in theft, drugs and prostitution, usually around the age of 13 or 14.

 Murder is common and HIV/AIDS is rampant.
 It can be a scary place.

 THE PROJECT IN NAIROBI…

 However, a fantastic project has been set up by local people to change all this.
 Its aim is to engage the youth in activities, provide work and train them to earn for themselves, rehabilitate drug users, prostitutes and criminals and encourage young people to take a full part in society.

 Already, with community policing by ex-gangsters, they claim to have reduced the crime rate from 80% to just 5%.